 When you hire a personal injury attorney, they will usually gather evidence to prove damages, negligence, and fault.
 They will then file a compensation claim with the at-fault party’s insurer.
 The insurance company will make a settlement offer, which your attorney will negotiate until a fair amount is agreed upon.

 However, your attorney may then choose to go to court if:

 - The insurance company offers far fewer damages than you deserve

 - Both parties fail to agree about the fault.

 How Do Personal Injury Court Cases Work?

-No personal injury court case is similar to the next.
+Not every personal injury court is the same.
 Nonetheless, court cases tend to follow a standard system of resolving disputes.
 A personal injury court will seek to find the facts of your case and apply the appropriate law to them.
 It will then resolve the case through a trial or settlement.

-If your case goes to trial, you can expect the following:
+If your case goes to trial, you can expect: